I am a duck breeder who relocated from urban life in Tampa, FL, to a rural mountainous area outside of Radford, VA.

 Domestic Ducks as Pets

-Domestic ducks often make great pets and companions.
+Domestic ducks make great pets and companions for life.
 No, they don't need a pond, just enough water to dip their heads into and clean out their beaks.
 They are resilient to extreme weather and easy to care for.
 Ducks only need enough water for cleaning out their nostrils by dunking their heads, so a bowl will do.
 Ducks are friendly, curious little creatures, and each one comes with its own unique personality.

 Domestic ducks have been a part of society and culture for many years.
 Evidence suggests that Egyptians believed the duck to be a symbol of fertility.